The Euler Scheme for Fractional Stochastic Delay Differential Equations with Additive Noise: Proofs

 \end{lemma}

 We are now ready to present our proof of Theorem \ref{thmerrordisGaussiannonrough}.
 Throughout the proof we will use the symbol $\zeta_{\lambda,T}$ to represent a positive random variable only depending on $\lambda$ and $T>0$ having finite moments of all orders.
+Below we will also use the notation introduced in (\ref{eq:semilinear limit}), c.f.
+Lemma \ref{exist_unique_LinearDDE}.

 \begin{proof}[Proof of Theorem \ref{thmerrordisGaussiannonrough}]